 Which is the most famous festival of Rajasthan?

 Rajasthan is incomplete without royalty, colors, hospitality, celebrations, culture, dance, history, traditions and above all fairs and festivals.
 Celebrating life, heritage, culture and nature in a unique way, the festivals of Rajasthan are worth experiencing at least once in a lifetime.
-Pushkar Camel Fair, Desert Festival, Rajasthan International Folk Festival, Jaipur Literature Festival, winter and Summer Festival, Mewar Festival and Kite Festival are some of the popular festivals of Rajasthan.
+Pushkar Camel Fair, Rajasthan International Folk Festival, Jaisalmer Desert Festival, Jaipur Literature Festival, Udaipur World Music Festival, winter Festival and Summer Festival in Mount Abu, Mewar Festival and Kite Festival are some of the popular festivals of Rajasthan.
 Besides Brij Holi and Urs Festival enlighten you from within.

 Which is the best time to visit Rajasthan?